Nicaragua Food Guide

 Region: National

-Rich and moist sponge cake soaked in three types of milk: evaporated milk, condensed milk, and heavy cream.
-Often topped with whipped cream and fresh fruits.
-Celebration dessert.
+A moist sponge cake soaked in three kinds of milk: evaporated, condensed, and heavy cream.
+It's usually finished with whipped cream and fresh fruit, and it shows up at celebrations.

 Buñuelos